thamysabrahao/twitter-analysis/README.md

 To use this app you need to have access to Twitter API.
 To know more about this, please visit: https://developer.twitter.com/en/docs/authentication/guides/authentication-best-practices

-You can test locally this application by running:
+You can test locally this application by cloning this repository, access the path were you place it and run:

 `pip install -r requirements.txt`